jgorman/wifi-watch/README.md

 10:06    5    1 fail  20.0%   55.16 ms
 ```

-Although the --debug-from output should appear to be the same
+Although the --ping-from output should appear to be the same
 as live ping monitoring there is a difference.
 Instead of emitting
 every intermediate count on the current line, only the final
 line is printed.
 This helps keep test cases short and readable.